 Certified Kubernetes Administrator CKA Learning Path

-The journey in the container world continues with the Certified Kubernetes Administrator CKA certification, which I cleared recently with 90%.
+Recertified Certified Kubernetes Administrator CKA certification recently with 91%.
 After knowing how to use Kubernetes, it was really interesting and intriguing to know Kubernetes internals and how the overall system works.

-• CKA is an open book test, where you have access to the official Kubernetes documentation exam, but it focuses more on hands-on experience.
+• CKA is more of an open-book test, where you have access to the official Kubernetes documentation exam, but it focuses more on hands-on experience.

-• Unlike AWS and GCP certifications, you are required to provision, solve, debug actual problems, and provision resources on a Kubernetes cluster
+• Unlike AWS and GCP certifications, you would be required to solve, debug actual problems, and provision resources on a live Kubernetes cluster.

 • Even though it is an open book test, you need to know where the information is.